 JAMES TSAO, originally from Los Angeles, began his violin studies at age 7.
 He received his bachelor’s and master’s degrees in violin performance from The Juilliard School, where he was awarded the Irving Berlin Fellowship and the Samuel Gardner Prize in Violin.
-He is a member of the American Symphony Orchestra, as well as the New Jersey Symphony Orchestra.
+He is a member of the American Symphony Orchestra, as well as the New Jersey Symphony.

 In addition to his classical concerts, he has been extremely fortunate to play a wide range of popular music.
 He has toured nationally and internationally with Barbra Streisand, and he has performed in more than 20 Broadway musicals, including Lincoln Center’s The Light in the Piazza and South Pacific.
 His most recent Broadway show was Ghost, the Musical at the Lunt-Fontanne Theatre.